MorganSHUni/psp-work-diary-demo/Week 4 Summary.md

 - c# - MVC controllers
      - morgan - admin: display student info
      - deeshan

 ""
-  - we all agreed that everyone would kinda help out with everything, but this is a general overview of what we will focus on

 ### Future Planning
 By the end of the week starting with 03/02/2025, we hope to complete: